easytarget/microPyEZfonts/Unicode/README.md

 ## REPL

-It is possible to test using the console/repl framebuffer driver I created.
+It is possible to test using the [console/repl framebuffer driver](../drivers/repl1306.py).

 This can be a good method for fast testing and developing without needing actual hardware.